LajosPolya/PopularVote/database/README.md

 This project uses Flyway to perform database migrations.

 > [!WARNING]
-> Docker must be installed to use Flyway
+> Docker must be installed to run the migrations

 ### Migrate
 1. Run Docker